UniKlo/PaintBot/Mechanics/PulleySystem/README.md

 <img src="https://imgur.com/Ayo8V5j.jpg" width="200">

-Bumper on one side of the brace to prevent the weights from going too hight and colliding with the motor box
+Bumper on one side of the brace to prevent the weights from going too high and colliding with the motor box

 <img src="https://i.imgur.com/eKnwGxM.jpg" width="200">